-A great deal of the scientific literature has shown that the right hemisphere appears to have an advantage in performing spatial tasks.
+A great deal of scientific literature has shown that the right hemisphere appears to have an advantage in performing spatial tasks.
 For example, Gazzaniga and LeDoux have observed that a right-handed split-brain patient was better at drawing a cube with the right hand (controlled by the left hemisphere) than the left hand (controlled by the right hemisphere) when tested before the operation.

-However, when tested after the operation, the patient was more proficient with the left hand (right hemisphere) than the right hand (left hemisphere) at drawing the cube.
+However, when tested after the operation, the patient was more proficient with the left hand (right hemisphere) than the right hand (left hemisphere) drawing the cube.
 Results such as these suggest that the right hemisphere has an advantage concerning spatial tasks.

 Breaking a task into its components

 Here, Buzan suggests that, when you are drawing a face, for example, you actually break it down into its elements and analyze each element in order to gain the correct perspective.
 For instance, he points out that the eyes are one-eye width apart and one eye width from the side of the face.